dirklach/frontend-framework-dirk-lach/README.md

-# friendlycss
+# FriendlyCSS

-## My personal approach to write friendly and scalable CSS.
+## My personal approach to writing friendly and scalable CSS.
-This is a living document.
-Written by Dirk Lach, Designer and Developer
+This is a living document, based on best practices and personal experience.
+Written by Dirk Lach, Designer and Developer.

 ---